jadolg/rocketchat_API/README.md

 ### Method parameters

-Only required parameters are explicit on the RocketChat class but you can still use all other parameters.
+Only required parameters are explicit on the RocketChat class, but you can still use all other parameters.
 For a detailed parameters list check the [Rocket chat API](https://developer.rocket.chat/reference/api/rest-api)

 ### API coverage